awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 **Note**
 Your new version is available to all of your buyers\.
 If your product is currently set to limited availability, your version is available to the set of buyers that the product is available for\.
 If your product is currently set to public availability, then your new version is available to all AWS Marketplace buyers\.

 If this was your first version set, your product is now ready to be published\.
+For information about how to publish a product, see [Publishing container products](#container-product-publishing)\.

+Your request for a new version is created and should complete within minutes\.
+You can track the request from the **Requests** tab of the **Server products** page\.

+**Note**
+Your new version is available to all of your buyers\.
+If your product is currently set to limited availability, your version is available to the set of buyers that the product is available for\.
+If your product is currently set to public availability, then your new version is available to all AWS Marketplace buyers\.

+If this was your first version set, your product is now ready to be published\.
 The next topic describes publishing your product\.

+If this was your first version set, your product is now ready to be published, see [Publishing container products](#container-product-publishing)\.

 ## Updating version information<a name="container-product-updating-version"></a>